ultraviolet3/DataClean/CodeBook.md

 Extract the data for mean and standard deviation from the combined data set

 run_analysis.R

+The wd variables stores the working directory of the user.

+The url and fil variables store the URL from which the data file must be downloaded and the destination file it must be saved as.

 The analysis() described in this code requires 8 parameters fil1 to fil8.
 Each of the points to a separate data file downloaded.
 - fil1= "X_test.txt"
 - fil2= "X_train.txt"